-- Bachelor's degree from an accredited college or university.
+Bachelor's degree from an accredited college or university.
 The applicant's academic record must show a capacity for successful work at the graduate level, with a minimum grade point average of 3.0 (on a 4.0 scale) for their last 60 college credits earned.
 Exception may be made on the basis of extenuating circumstances and the applicant may be granted admission on a provisional basis.
 Provisional status allows students to complete up to 12 credits to demonstrate capacity to do graduate level work.
 In order to be fully admitted to the MSW program students must have at least a 3.0 GPA at the completion of 12 credit hours.
-If a 3.0 GPA is not attained after 12 hours, students will not be permitted to continue and will be denied admission.
-There is no appeal process for provisional students. - Applicants should have a broad liberal arts background including (1) understanding of cultural heri-
+If a 3.0 GPA is not attained after 12 hours, students will not be permit-

-- tage of oneself and others, (2) knowledge of methods of inquiry and problem solving, and (3) written and verbal communication skills.
-This background will include study in the social, behavioral, and biological sciences equal to 30 credits and may include life experience inferred to represent important contributions to liberal arts background as noted above. - Completed application form (may be done electronically by going to the School's website at www.barry.edu/socialwork). - A three page typed double-spaced personal statement - Three letters of recommendation - \$30 application fee
+- ted to continue and will be denied admission.
+There is no appeal process for provisional students. - Applicants should have a broad liberal arts background including (1) understanding of cultural heritage of oneself and others, (2) knowledge of methods of inquiry and problem solving, and (3) written and verbal communication skills.
+This background will include study in the social, behavioral, and biological sciences equal to 30 credits. - Completed application form (may be done electronically by going to the School's website at www.barry.edu/socialwork). - A three page typed double-spaced personal statement - Three letters of recommendation - \$30 application fee